-Only non-programmable calculators will be allowed into the exams/quizzes.
+Only non-programmable calculators will be allowed into the exams.
 If you are unsure, please ask your professor to check your calculator.

 Students are responsible for material covered in the lectures as well as the assigned chapters/sections in the text.
-The final exam will be scheduled during the exam period.
-Exams and quizzes will not be returned to students but may be reviewed in the instructor's office.
+Exams 1 and 2 will be in class time.
+The third exam will be scheduled during the exam period.
+Exams will not be returned to students but may be reviewed in the instructor's office.